 Physical Therapy Department Equipment, Research & Programs

-In December of 2007, The Physical Therapy Department at Daemen College was awarded $25,000, also from The James H. Cummings Foundation to fund equipment the College's Physical Agents Laboratory.
+In December of 2007, The Physical Therapy Department, Dr. Jack Stachura, lead, was awarded $25,000, also from The James H. Cummings Foundation to fund equipment the College's Physical Agents Laboratory.
 Funds were used for the purchase of Laser Sys*stim 540 Therapeutic Lasers and Auto Therm Short Wave Diathermy Equipment.
 A grant of $2500 from the Koessler Foundation was also awarded for the equipment.
-Project Director: John J. Stachura M.B.A., D.P.T., Certified M.D.T.

-In November of 2007, Ronald Schenk, Associate Professor of Physical Therapy, was awarded a grant of $5910 from the International Mechanical Diagnosis and Therapy Research Foundation toward a research study entitled "The effectiveness of Mechanical Diagnosis and Therapy (MDT) in patients who meet the clinical prediction rule for spinal manipulation."
-PI: Ron Schenk PT PhD OCS FAAOMPT Cert.
-MDT.
+In November of 2007, Dr. Ronald Schenk, Associate Professor of Physical Therapy, was awarded a grant of $5910 from the International Mechanical Diagnosis and Therapy Research Foundation toward a research study entitled "The effectiveness of Mechanical Diagnosis and Therapy (MDT) in patients who meet the clinical prediction rule for spinal manipulation."

 Daemen College Department of Physical Therapy